Towson Tigers football: Under Rob Ambrose (2009–2022)

-The 11th ranked Tigers began the year by beating UConn, an FBS team from the American Athletic Conference, by a score of 33–18, giving the Tigers their first victory over a FBS team in program history.
+The No. 11 ranked Tigers began the year by beating UConn, an FBS team from the American Athletic Conference, by a score of 33–18, giving the Tigers their first victory over a FBS team in program history.
 The win would be the first in a 6-game win streak to start the season for the Tigers, including wins over Holy Cross, Delaware State, North Carolina Central, Stony Brook, and New Hampshire.
 The Tigers were handed their first loss of the season during Towson's homecoming weekend at the hands of Villanova.
-After victories against Albany, Richmond, William & Mary, James Madison, and a loss to Delaware, The Tigers qualified for the FCS playoffs with a final record of 10–2 (6–2 CAA), the program's first 10 win season at the Division I level.
+After victories against Albany, Richmond, William & Mary, James Madison, and a loss to Delaware, The Tigers qualified for the FCS playoffs with a final record of 10–2 (6–2 CAA), the program's first double-digit win season at the Division I level.

-The Tigers were selected as #7 seed for the FCS playoffs and received a first-round bye.
-They hosted Fordham University (11–2, 0–0 Patriot) at Johnny Unitas Stadium following the Rams' victory over Sacred Heart in the first round of the FCS playoffs.
+The Tigers were selected as No. 7 seed for the Division I FCS playoffs and received a first-round bye.
+They hosted Fordham University (11–2, 0–0 Patriot) at Johnny Unitas Stadium following the Rams' victory over Sacred Heart in the first round of the playoffs.
 Although Fordham tied the game late in the second quarter, Towson cruised to a 48–28 victory behind a combined 490 yards of offense including 146 total yards and 2 touchdowns from freshman running back Darius Victor, 105 total yards and 3 touchdowns from 2013 CAA first team running back Terrance West, and 310 total yards and three touchdowns from senior quarterback Peter Athens.

-In a game played in snowy conditions at O'Brien Stadium, the #7 ranked Tigers defeated Eastern Illinois (12–2, 8–0 Ohio Valley), the #2 ranked FCS team, 49–39.
+In a game played in snowy conditions at O'Brien Stadium, the No. 7 ranked Tigers defeated Eastern Illinois (12–2, 8–0 Ohio Valley), the No. 2 ranked FCS team, 49–39.
 They did so on the strength of 472 rushing yards and 7 rushing touchdowns, including 354 yards and 5 touchdowns by 2013 Walter Payton Award finalist Terrance West.